ASE-ESIR3/langiumProject/README.md

     - `main.ts` file: Entrypoint for the cli.
 It calls the compiler and the interpretor based on commands it recieve.

+# Compiler

+You can see in the following video the robot running with one of our programs created with the compiler: https://drive.google.com/file/d/1rjeJ94BAZSossC74EwuXz54jaloSnQFn/view?usp=drive_link.

 # How to use